ai-mish/iotdemo/README.md

 # iotdemo

-Object Detection using Yolov2 Model
+The aim of this project is to do real-time object detection using Yolov2 Model and take appropriate action.

 ## Python setup on ESP